What Is Gearing Ratio?

 Debt to Equity Ratio = Total Debt / Total Shareholder Equity |

-The debt-to-equity ratio examines to what degree a company is financing its operations with debt versus equity capital (capital that is not tied to debt).
+The debt-to-equity ratio examines to what degree a company is financing its operations with debt versus equity capital.

 It is calculated by dividing a company’s total debt by shareholder equity.
 In order to find this information, you will need to consult the company’s balance sheet, which can be found in its most recent earnings report.